-Over the last 10 years, a growing number of overseas buyers have opted for new build properties, especially those entering the French market as investors.
+Partly this trend is linked to the growing number of people who are entering the French market as investors.
 New build homes are popular with investors because they are low on maintenance and ideal for tourism lets (for which many investment properties are used).

-Remy Houtin, the chief executive officer of developers Alliance Labélisation, says from their long experience the chief attraction of a new build is certainly “less maintenance”.
+Remy Houtin, the chief executive officer of developers Alliance Labélisation, says from their long experience the chief attraction is certainly ‘less maintenance’.

-These guarantees form part of the contract when buying new build, although it’s also important to make sure that the developer has proper insurance to cover any liability to meet the guarantees.
-If in doubt about this, check with the notaire or hire your own lawyer to make sure.
+These guarantees form part of the contract when buying new build – though it’s also important to make sure that the developer has proper insurance to cover any liability to meet the guarantees.
+If in doubt about this check with the notaire or hire your own lawyer to make sure.

 Of course, just because a property is new does not guarantee it is right for you either as a home, holiday home or investment.
 There are bad developments as well as good ones.